acrucetta/mente/src/md/epigraphs.md

 The quality of the recipe is as good as the quality of the ingredients and how you treat them - Danny Meyer

+And as the authors of “Crucial Conversations” observe, in any conversation, respect is like air.
+When it’s present nobody notices it, and when it’s absent it’s all anybody can think about.